-However, if you decide to withdraw money sooner, specifically within 1 year of making an equity investment, then your gain will be taxed at flat 15% (this is called short-term capital gains tax).
+However, if you decide to withdraw money sooner, specifically within 1 year of making an equity investment, then your gain will be taxed at a flat tax rate of 15% plus cess plus surcharge.
+If you withdraw your units of equity mutual funds within 12 months of investing then short-term capital gains will arise.
 This rate does not depend on your income slab.

 It is important to understand that only gain is taxed.
 This is best understood with an example.

 Let’s say you invested Rs 10,000.
 This grew to say Rs 20,000 in 4 years.

 When you withdraw this amount, you are withdrawing both principal (Rs 5,000) and gain (Rs 5,000).
 Only the gain of Rs 5,000 is taxable.

 Note: Long term capital gain from equities upto Rs 1 Lakh in a financial year is not taxable

 You typically invest in debt MFs for your short term needs or money which you would need in the next 1-5 years.